How do I get tickets for my guests for the English Department graduation ceremony?

 When will my degree appear on my transcript?

 Your degree will appear on your transcript (official or unofficial) as soon as it has been granted.
 Degrees will be backdated for the last day of finals week for the quarter in which you graduate, but it will take the Graduation Office a few weeks to process all of the applications after final grades have been posted.
 Sit tight!
-If you haven't seen your degree posted to your transcript after at least six weeks have passed (starting from the last day of final exams week), check in with the English Advising Office.
+If you haven't seen your degree posted to your transcript after at least six weeks have passed (starting from the last day of final exams week), check in with the Humanities Academic Services Center.

 While I'm waiting for my diploma, how can I prove to someone that I have my degree?